Mercedes-Benz Force Charge 0% Hybrid Battery

-A Mercedes-Benz hybrid vehicle, such as S-Class, E-Class, GLE-Class, etc., may not start if the high-voltage battery is discharged.
-Typically the charge level of the hybrid battery needs to be above 28% to start the engine.
+A Mercedes-Benz hybrid vehicle, such as an S-Class, E-Class, GLE-Class, etc., may not start if the high-voltage battery is discharged.
+Typically, the charge level of the hybrid battery needs to be above 28% to start the engine.

 Mercedes hybrid vehicles do not have a starter.
-The engine is started by the electric motor, powered by a high-voltage battery, not a 12-volt battery.
+The electric motor starts the engine, powered by a high-voltage battery, not a 12-volt battery.

 Although your dashboard lights are on and your trunk battery is fully charged, the hybrid battery can still be discharged, preventing the engine from starting.